 Speech Sound Variability Research Group

 In collaboration with the University of Cologne, the Speech Sound Variability Research Group investigates the articulatory and acoustic variability of speech sounds across different speech modes, speaking styles, and phonetic contexts.
-So far, the group’s research has primarily focused on the variability of vowels and examined both within- and outside-speech-stream determinants of this variability.
+So far, the group’s research has primarily focused on the variability of vowels and examined both within- and between-speech-stream determinants of this variability.

 The collaboration is led on the Hungarian side by Andrea Deme (formerly led by Alexandra Markó), and on the German side by Prof. Dr. Reinhold Greisbach (University of Cologne).